RobertARandolph/AdmiralBumbleBee.com/Health.md

 header-caption:
 ---

-It's time for another health update!
-The [last major update]({% post_url 2019-09-06-More-Health %}) was about 1.5 years ago.
-I've since had more tests, further decline and plenty of excellent improvements in how to deal with it.
+# What is this

 I will discuss the issues that I face in my daily life.
 I will be covering medications that I've tried and their effects.
 I'll be covering lifestyle changes that've helped.

-I've discuss things that have had a negative effect on my state.
+Everything listed here has been diagnosed in isolation by at least 2 conventional medical professionals.

+Like most people, there are some maladies that I believe I have or have had at some point.
+I only value self-diagnosis as a pathway to communicating with a trained professional.
+I have not listed anything here which is self-diagnosed or speculative.

+# Disclaimer

 If you are finding this article and are suffering from similar symptoms, please see your doctor.
 LISTEN to your doctor.